BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Server-side storage and virtual SANs are getting their share of attention.
 Some server hypervisor vendors seem to be suggesting that legacy technologies such as SAN and network-attached storage (NAS) are simply too rigid and inflexible to service the requirements of next-generation agile computing, which is enabled by server virtualization.
-However, if the end goal is
+However, if the end goal is greater storage efficiency, it might make some sense to review what you have and determine whether there is some way to make it more serviceable, even under new workload requirements.

 A lot of today's storage pitches, what I like to call "marketecture," suggest that the best way to make storage infrastructure efficient is to return to a simpler model of direct-attached storage, storage rigs directly attached to -- or storage internally mounted within -- server chassis.
 According to server hypervisor vendors, this server-side model, combined with some centralized value-added storage software that enables the application of services to storage shares in a manner appropriate to the hosted workload, is the next evolution in storage topology.